-Fund name Summary of investment objectives and strategy (including target investment mix) Risk category (lower risk involves potentially lower returns and higher risk involves potentially higher returns) Minimum suggested investment time frame and suitability Aggressive Fund The Aggressive Fund target asset allocations are 90% in growth assets and 10% in income assets.
+Fund name Summary of investment objectives and strategy (including target investment mix) Risk category 1 (lower risk involves potentially lower returns and higher risk involves potentially higher returns) Minimum suggested investment time frame and suitability Aggressive Fund The Aggressive Fund target asset allocations are 90% in growth assets and 10% in income assets.
 Its objective is to achieve a high level of real returns over the medium to long term primarily through investment in equities, accepting that the returns may be subject to significant short-term variations.
 5 10+ years This option is suitable for members willing to take a reasonable amount of risk for potentially higher but more volatile returns over the long term.
 Growth Fund The Growth Fund target asset allocations are 70% in growth assets and 30% in income assets.
 Its objective is to achieve positive real returns over the medium to long term through investment in growth assets, while managing volatility through diversification of the Fund's assets.
 4 8+ years This option is suited to members seeking long term growth with risk limited by broad diversification.
 It is intended to be less volatile than the Aggressive Fund, and therefore may realise lower returns over the longer term.
 Balanced Fund The Balanced Fund target asset allocations are 50% in growth assets and 50% in income assets.
-Its objective is to reduce the likelihood of negative returns over the short to medium term through higher proportions of investment in defensive assets, such as cash and bonds, while still providing a reasonable opportunity for positive real returns over the longer term by investing a reasonable proportion of the Fund in growth assets such as equities and property.
+Its objective is to achieve positive real returns over the medium to long term through investment in a balanced mix of growth and income assets.
 4 6+ years This option is suited to members seeking a return profile which balances medium term growth with risk.
 It is intended to be less volatile than the Growth Fund, and therefore may realise lower returns over the longer term.

-&lt;sup>1 Market index returns for periods prior to September 2021, rather than the Fund's actual returns, have been used to fill in the risk indicator, as the Fund's investment policy changed in 2021 and the Trustee considers that using actual returns for the Fund before the change is inappropriate.
+1 Market index returns for periods prior to September 2021, rather than the Fund's actual returns, have been used to fill in the risk indicator, as the Fund's investment policy changed in 2021 and the Trustee considers that using actual returns for the Fund before the change is inappropriate.
 As a result, the risk indicators may provide a less reliable indicator of the potential future volatility of the Fund.
 More information is available on www.disclose-register.companiesoffice.govt.nz.